lightstep/sn-collector/docs/monitor-kubernetes.md

 🎉

-### Optional: Inject failures into a demo/test cluster
+## Inject failures into a demo/test cluster

 To simulate some interesting events in the demo cluster, you can use the [chaoskube](https://github.com/linki/chaoskube?tab=readme-ov-file#helm) Helm chart.